Controlled ecological life-support system

-Controlled (or closed) ecological life-support systems (acronym CELSS) are a self-supporting life support system for space stations and colonies typically through controlled closed ecological systems, such as the BioHome, BIOS-3, Biosphere 2, Mars Desert Research Station, and Yuegong-1.
+Controlled (or closed) ecological life-support systems (acronym CELSS) are self-supporting life-support systems for space stations and colonies typically through controlled closed ecological systems, such as the BioHome, BIOS-3, Biosphere 2, Mars Desert Research Station, and Yuegong-1.

 Original concept

 CELSS was first pioneered by the Soviet Union during the famed "Space Race" in the 1950s–60s.
 Originated by Konstantin Tsiolkovsky and furthered by V.I.
-Vernadsky, the first forays into this science were the use of closed, unmanned ecosystems, expanding into the research facility known as the BIOS-3.
+Vernadsky, the first forays into this science were the use of closed, uncrewed ecosystems, expanding into the research facility known as the BIOS-3.

-Then in 1965, manned experiments began in the BIOS-3.
+Then in 1965, crewed experiments began in the BIOS-3.

 Rationale

-Human presence in space, thus far, has been limited to our own Earth–Moon system.
+Human presence in space, thus far, has been limited to the Earth–Moon system.
 Also, everything that astronauts would need in the way of life support (air, water, and food) has been brought with them.
-This may be economical for short missions of spacecraft, but it is not the most viable solution when dealing with the life support systems of a long-term craft (such as a generation ship) or a settlement.
+This may be feasible for short missions of spacecraft, but it is not the most viable solution when dealing with the life-support systems of a long-term craft (such as a generation ship) or a settlement.

 The aim of CELSS is to create a regenerative environment that can support and maintain human life via agricultural means.